brainstormforce/wp-spectra/README.md

 * Fix: Call To Action - When using call to action with additional button, on responsive view button is getting more height
 * Fix: Table Of Contents - Resolved an issue in which the Table Of Contents block would overflow the Container in Full Site Editing (FSE) themes.
 * Fix: Post Carousel - The preset layout 4 is not showing as a slider on the frontend.
+* Fix: Post Carousel - Resolved an issue in which the carousel would appear as a grid for some time on load.
 * Fix: Post Carousel - Resolved an issue in the FSE ( Full Site Editing ) template in which the arrows would overflow the page.
 * Fix: Forms - Resolved an issue in which Custom class for form block uag-col-2 is not working as intended on the frontend.
 * Fix: Team - Resolved an issue in which the alignment would not function properly when the Team block is used in RTL mode.